Why Charleston Banned Slab-on-Grade Foundations in Flood Zones

 Why Did Charleston Ban Slab-on-Grade Foundations?

-The Charleston slab-on-grade ban intends to mitigate flood risks and promote sustainable building practices in the Charleston, SC, region.
-Several factors led to this unanimous decision, including:
+The Charleston slab-on-grade ban intends to mitigate flood risks and promote sustainable regional building practices.
+The main reasons include:

 Charleston’s new flood-resistant construction methods proactively reduce future flood risks and promote sustainable development.
 It addresses environmental challenges head-on while protecting its residents.